Skip to main content

 • Who can use it: Usually matriculated students in approved degree or certificate programs.

-• How it helps: This can cover tuition and fees even when a senior-specific waiver is weak or unavailable.
+• How it helps: This can cover tuition and fees when a senior-specific waiver is weak or unavailable.

-• How to apply: Apply to the college, complete the Free Application for Federal Student Aid (FAFSA) or state form, and meet credit and academic progress rules.
+• How to apply: Apply to the college, complete the FAFSA form or state form, and meet credit and academic progress rules.

 • What to gather: Tax records, identification, residency proof, school admission records, and any verification documents the aid office requests.

-“Free” college classes often still come with fees
+Free college classes often still come with fees

 Check fees before you celebrate: Many official senior programs waive tuition only.
 The bill can still include mandatory charges.

 Cost item Usually waived?
-What official pages show
+What to ask

 Verified examples that show how sharply state rules vary